SystemFw/blog/content/posts/data-oriented.md

 higher level language anyway where this minutiae ought not to matter.

-But let's zoom out a bit: it is true that in a higher level language there's less emphasis about counting every single memory access, however in our transactional code the pointer hopping mapped to reads from storage, and we _did_ care about minimising those.
+But let's zoom out a bit: it is true that in a higher level language there's less emphasis on counting every single memory access, however in our transactional code the pointer hopping mapped to reads from storage, and we _did_ care about minimising those.
 We also didn't have to deal with manual deallocation of memory, but the chief complication in `publishKey` could indeed be framed as a problem with